jessearonsona/Traffic-Object-Recognition/machine-learning/RCScripts/RCREADME.txt.txt

 --model_loc, the link or directory location of a model you wish to train, will also be used to save the model

 Outputs: The model, post training process, will be saved at the given model location, replacing the previous one.

+#TFRecordMaker.py
+This script will be given a folder location with multiple folders that act as sorted image classifications and will create TFRs with the given images and save them to a given location

+Input Arguments: --data_dir, the directory of your folders acting as labels for the images inside of them --output_dir, the directory of which you want the TFRecords to be saved